 There is one championship for Formula 1 drivers, and another for Formula 1 teams, or constructors.

-Drivers who finish in the top ten in any given race score points for both themselves and their teams.
+Drivers who finish in the top 10 in any given race score points for both themselves and their teams.
 At the end of the season, the individual and team with the most points are named champions.

-An example of this is Max Verstappen, who started the 2016 season with Toro Rosso before switching to Red Bull after four races.
+An example of the above is Max Verstappen, who started the 2016 season with Toro Rosso before switching to Red Bull after four races.
 The points he scored in the first races remained with Toro Rosso, but Verstappen himself carried over his driver points to his new seat.

 Each F1 team runs two cars and both are able to score points.
 A team can achieve a maximum of 44 World Championship points per race.

 A new rule introduced in 2019 grants the driver with the fastest lap during a race an extra bonus point, providing that they also finish within the top 10.